wnduan/wnduan.github.io/README.md

 ## Updates

+- 2016-11-17:
+  - Add an "Archive" page.
+With reference to [reyhan.org](http://reyhan.org/2013/03/jekyll-archive-without-plugins.html) and [Sarathlal N](http://sarathlal.com/monthly-archive-jekyll-without-plugin).
+  - Inorder to put Archive after About in navigation bar with the header, made some change to default `header.html` file.

 - 2016-04-15:
   - Add an {% elsif %} branch in \<header\> of post.html.
 The control sequence is: if the author name is given in the post as page.author then display `page.author`.
 Else if the author name is defined in `_config.yml` file display `site.author`.
 So we had a global author name while we could control the author name separately.
   - Add an author name to `_config.yml` file with `author: Duan`.